4paradigm/OpenMLDB/README.md

 - __High Performance__

-   Reduce data access latency by using in-memory storage engine and Improve the execution performance significantly with sql compilation optimization.
+   Reduce data access latency by using in-memory storage engine and improve the execution performance significantly with sql compilation optimization.

 - __SQL Compatible__